stanfordnqp/spins-b/docs/examples_grating_coupler.rst

 note::

-    SPINS utilizes continuous relaxation in optimization.
+    Spins-B utilizes continuous relaxation in optimization.
 This means that there is a first stage of optimization where the device permittivity is allowed to vary continuously between the material/cladding value.
 This final result of this stage acts as a seed for the discrete optimization.
 In this second stage, a fabricable design is produced.
-In our experience, allowing 100 iterations for each stage results in optimizations which are allowed to converge to local minima.
+In our experience, 100 iterations for each stage is sufficient to reach a local minima.

 Additional information
 ----------------------